-Seraphina Corbo is a sophomore at CHS who is an Feature Section Editor on the Globe this year.
-From an early age, Seraphina always loved writing and hearing peoples' stories and...
+Seraphina Corbo is a junior at CHS who is a Senior Managing Editor on the Globe this year.
+From an early age, Seraphina always loved writing and hearing peoples' stories and opinions....

 Little Women: A Creative Adaption of a Classic Novel

 “Women, they have minds, and they have souls, as well as just hearts.
 And they’ve got ambition, and they’ve got talent, as well as just beauty.
 I’m so sick of people saying that love is just all a woman is fit for.”
 This quote, by protagonist Josephine “Jo” March touches on one of the main themes of the new movie Little Women: female equality and empowerment.

 Released on December 25, 2019, Little Women is the latest screen adaptation of the novel by Louisa May Alcott and tells the story of the March sisters, Meg, Amy, Jo, and Beth and their experience growing up during the Civil War.
 The March sisters grow up rather poor with their father away fighting in the Union Army, and are constantly reminded throughout the film of their place in society as women; that their duty is solely to get married to a rich man.